dtomcat/picoPromSD/README.md

 This project is a continuation of my work from [ArdPromSD project](https://github.com/dtomcat/ArdPromSD).
 This project was moved to an RP2040 MCU for more memory space.
 This allowed me add the features I wanted to from the previous project, but ran out of program space to do so.
 New features include better logging, eeprom decryption, as well as being able to retrieve the password from OEM seagate drives without the need for the original eeprom, original xbox, or even a PC!

+SPECIAL THANKS!!!!<br>
+Ryzee for his project above!<br>
+Skye for all the HDD commands and knowledge!
+Invaluable addition to PPSD!<br>
+Beta Testers:  Cato, Harcroft, Siktah